asmogram/Blackjack-on-Arduino/README.md

 In case of winning the screen goes green and there is a light sequence going forward.
 In case of lose the screen goes green and the buzzer works.
 After each game it restarts automatically and we can start the game again.

+Important to mention: the display is not on tinkercad as it is not compatible with this website, but it works on the circuit